Economic Empowerment and Livelihoods

 - To support the creation of sustainable livelihoods.

-- To create jobs in the poor and marginalised communities through enterprise development.
+- To create jobs in the poor and marginalized communities through enterprise development.

 The unique elements of the skills development and enterprise program focus on courses lasting several months incorporating both work-readiness (soft) skills and basic technical skills.
 Talia offers a demand-driven approach, based on consultation with and involvement of employers.
 The training has a combination of classroom instruction and significant on-the-job training provided by mentors and potential employers (internships), as well as job-search assistance.
 Talia gains the ‘buy-in’ of employers through the commitment for paying interns an allowance/stipend during the work-related learning experience.
 There is competitive selection of private sector companies to offer the work-related learning exposure to the interns.